 Sex and gender issues

-Women travellers in China usually find incidence of sexual harassment less of a problem than in other Asian countries.
+Women travellers in China usually find sexual harassment less of a problem than in other Asian countries.
 Chinese men are, on the whole, deferential and respectful.
-A more likely complaint is being ignored, as the Chinese will generally assume that any man accompanying a woman will be doing all the talking.
+A more likely complaint is being ignored, as the Chinese will generally assume that any man accompanying a woman will be doing all the talking, ordering and paying.
 Women on their own visiting remote temples or sights need to be on their guard – don’t assume that all monks and caretakers have impeccable morals.